Ritikgit789/NHSM-Hackathon-Project-Healthcare-Assistant/README.md

 # NHSM-Hackathon-Project-Healthcare-Assistant

 Welcome to **Healsense AI** – an advanced healthcare assistant designed to analyze text, images, and audio to provide accurate medical insights and doctor recommendations.
+We build agents for each of the work using Agno(Agentic AI)

 📝 TEXT QUERY ANALYSIS ---
 Let's start with the Text Query Mode.
-Here, users can ask health-related questions, and our AI will provide precise medical insights.
+Here, users can ask health-related questions, and our AI agent will provide precise medical insights.
 For example, if I type 'What are the symptoms of diabetes?', the AI instantly provides a detailed response.
 Not only that, it detects the disease from the response and automatically recommends top specialists for diabetes from our doctor database.
 Each doctor profile includes their specialty, hospital name, and a direct profile link, making it easy for users to find the right medical expert

 📷 IMAGE ANALYSIS ---